akhan23wgu/burrito-run/README.md

 # /burrito

-/burrito is a slash command to organize coffee runs through slack.
+/burrito is a slash command to organize burrito runs through slack.

 Each run is created on a channel level, meaning that different channels can have separate runs simultaneously (if you have a global team, for example).